mohammadayyoubi/University-Management-System-javaGUI/README.md

 - change password
 - change username

+Note:
-The folder above (ums/University Management System) contain all the files - classes - packages of the project
+The folder above (ums/University Management System) contain all the files - classes - packages of the project in order to run the project you need java compiler - prefferd netbeans